mgrojo/ASFML/README.md

 library.
 It is a semi-thin binding.
 It uses Ada types and portable defined types which eliminates the inclusion of Ada interface libraries, but most of the functions are directly imported.

-The library has been tested with the following environments:
+The library on this branch has been tested with the following environments:
-- FSF GNAT 9.3.0 under Ubuntu 20.04.2 LTS with bundled CSFML 2.5
+- FSF GNAT under Ubuntu 18.04 LTS with bundled CSFML 2.4
-- GNAT Community 2020 under Windows 10 with CSFML 2.5

 It is writen in standard Ada without the use of any specific GNAT extensions, but some indirect dependency could exist through the representation of some types.

 ## State

 The binding is considered complete.
-Three versions of [CSFML](https://github.com/SFML/CSFML) have been bound: 1.6, 2.4 and 2.5 (see releases).
+Three versions of [CSFML](https://github.com/SFML/CSFML) have been bound: 1.6, 2.4 (v2.4.x branch) and 2.5 (master branch).
 The API is considered stable, changes would only be made to fix errors or to upgrade to a new SFML version.

 ## Documentation